learn-co-curriculum/phase-1-domcontentloaded/README.md

 in its original state for a couple of seconds before any JavaScript fires and updates the DOM.

-For a comparison of the difference between `DOMContentLoaded` and `loaded` events, [check out this example][eventexample].
+For a comparison of the difference between `DOMContentLoaded` and `load`ed events, [check out this example][eventexample].

 ## Conclusion